-When the regular Legislature is not in session, the Governor of Texas may call one or more special sessions, at the Governor's direction, each lasting no more than 30 days, and for which the Governor sets the agenda.
-Following the conclusion of the 87th Regular Session, the Texas Governor has called three special sessions of the Legislature.
+When the regular Texas Legislature is not in session, the Governor of Texas may call one or more special sessions, at the Governor's direction, each lasting no more than 30 days, and for which the Governor sets the agenda.
+Following the conclusion of the 87th Regular Session, the Texas Governor called three special sessions of the Legislature.
 No significant changes were made to the Texas school finance system or property tax systems during the First and Second Special Sessions.
-SR2, passed during the Third Special Session, proposes a constitutional amendment as further described herein.
-Senate Bill 1, which was also passed during the Third Special Session makes provisions based on the outcome of the constitutional amendment election for additional state aid to hold school districts harmless for tax revenue losses resulting from the increased homestead exemption.
+Senate Joint Resolution 2, passed during the Third Special Session, proposed a constitutional amendment increasing the mandatory homestead exemption for school districts from \$25,000 to \$40,000, which was approved by voters at an election held May 7, 2022.
+The amendment to the Constitution is effective beginning January 1, 2022.
+As a result of the increased exemption, additional changes to the education finance system will be implemented, including "hold harmless" allotments, to provide funding to school districts who have less revenue (including revenues specifically for debt service and maintenance and operations) due to the implementation of the increased exemption will have on the District's finances.